Understanding UX metrics for website success

 CSAT gauges satisfaction with a specific interaction, feature, or overall experience.
 Deploy it immediately after users complete a task or interaction.

-Format: "How satisfied were you with [specific experience]?" rated on a 1-5 scale (Very Unsatisfied to Very Satisfied).
+Format: "How satisfied were you with [specific experience]?" rated on a 1-5 scale (very unsatisfied to very satisfied).

 Calculation: Percentage of respondents rating 4 or 5 (satisfied or very satisfied).